Applied Ocean Science (AOS)

 Applied Ocean Science is multidisciplinary and focused on the application of advanced technology to ocean exploration and observation.
-Applied Ocean Science (AOS) students perform research in marine acoustics, optics, electromagnetics, geophysics, ecology, sediment transport, coastal processes, physical oceanography, and air-sea interaction.
+Applied Ocean Science (AOS) PhD and Master's degree students perform research in marine acoustics, optics, electromagnetics, geophysics, ecology, sediment transport, coastal processes, physical oceanography, and air-sea interaction.

 The emphasis is on the resolution of key scientific issues through novel technological development.